 At the entrance of the city gates, the camel slowed, it’s flat, round hoof patting on the sandy ground and Persia and Ramsey swaying on it.
 The streets were practically empty as usual expect for—

 Persia looked down at a woman with flaming red hair in a bob and a few freckles scattered adorably across her cheeks and ridge of her nose.
 Her bright blue eyes looked somehow dulled.
 “Listen, have you seen this boy.”
 She held up a picture of a teenager, sulking with untidy raven hair and blue eyes like his mother.

 “Why would you need to beat us?” croaked James.

 Amar gave them a crooked smirk, slapping his wand in palm on endless replay.
 “Well, I think we all know why.
 Right, boys?”
-He and the goblins laughed, the goblins though sounded wheezier like a dying cat.
+He and the goblins laughed, although the golbins sounded wheezier like a dying cat.

 “No, we don’t,” replied Albus, irked.